brodieG/vetr/README.md

 Thank you to:

-* R Core for developing and maintaining such a wonderfully language.
+* R Core for developing and maintaining such a wonderful language.
 * CRAN maintainers, for patiently shepherding packages onto CRAN and maintaining the repository, and Uwe Ligges in particular for maintaining [Winbuilder](http://win-builder.r-project.org/).